Hot Lotto fraud scandal: Confession and second conviction

-Forensic investigation of the random number generator used to pick the lottery numbers in the 2007 Megabucks drawing showed that it had been programmed to produce knowable outcomes if the drawing occurred on three dates of the year – May 27, November 23 and December 29 – provided these dates were Wednesdays or Saturdays and the drawing was after 8 p.m.
+Forensic investigation of the random number generator used to pick the lottery numbers in the 2007 Megabucks drawing showed that it had been programmed to produce knowable outcomes if the drawing occurred on three dates of the year – May 27, November 23, and December 29 – provided these dates were Wednesdays or Saturdays and the drawing was after 8 p.m.

-In January 2017, Rhodes pled guilty in Iowa to charges related aiding Eddie Tipton in the 2010 Hot Lotto incident.
+In January 2017, Rhodes pled guilty in Iowa to charges related to aiding Eddie Tipton in the 2010 Hot Lotto incident.
 In March 2017, he pled guilty to the 2007 Megabucks incident.
 As part of the plea bargain, Rhodes agreed to testify against Eddie and Tommy Tipton.
 He was sentenced to six months of house arrest and ordered to pay $409,000 in restitution.

 In June 2017, Eddie Tipton confessed in court to having installed the rigged random number generator in 2005 or 2006.
 "I wrote software that included code that allowed me to technically predict winning numbers and I gave those numbers to other individuals who then won the lottery and shared those winnings with me," he said.
-He admitted to fixing lotteries in Colorado, Oklahoma, Wisconsin and Kansas as well as Iowa.
-Tipton was sentenced to 25 years in prison, but his attorneys claim he could be paroled in three or four years.
-Eddie and Tommy will also pay about $3 million in restitution.
+He admitted to fixing lotteries in Colorado, Oklahoma, Wisconsin, and Kansas as well as Iowa.
+Tipton was sentenced to 25 years in prison, but his attorneys claimed he could be paroled in three or four years.
+Eddie and Tommy were also ordered to pay about $3 million in restitution.

 Tommy Tipton served 75 days in jail in Texas, after pleading guilty in June 2017 to conspiracy to commit theft by deception.

-Tipton was released on parole in July 2022.
+Eddie Tipton was released on parole in July 2022 after serving five years.
 On January 20, 2022, Tipton had been approved for parole, but prior to release parole had been revoked for getting into a fight.

 Restitution avoided

-As of 2019, Eddie and Tommy had largely avoided paying the over $2.3 million in restitution they owed to Oklahoma, Colorado, Kansas and Wisconsin.
+As of 2019, Eddie and Tommy had largely avoided paying the over $2.3 million in restitution they owed to Oklahoma, Colorado, Kansas, and Wisconsin.
 Their payments to the four states totaled about $1,225.
-During the interim Eddie and Tommy Tipton had transferred ownership of several properties to their mother, Lawanda Tipton.
+During the interim, Eddie and Tommy Tipton had transferred ownership of several properties to their mother, Lawanda Tipton.